hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

         [review] - JSS: other parameters (initiator, multispawn) use xxx_threshold rather than [review] - JSS: xxx_thresh.
 Consistency would be helpful to the user, I think.
+        [review] - JSS: should also note the weighting for determinants above the threshold.
+        [review] - JSS: Actually, this description isn't most enlightening about how it [review] - JSS: enters the algorithm and whether the user need to change it (I suspect not).

     Optional.
 Default: 1e-5